Learn / practitioner

 BackupEndpoint + cloud-app backup, point-in-time restoreAcronis, Datto, Backblaze B2 + a backup orchestrator

-Why we don’t sell it that way
+Why we sell it as one program

 The wrong reasons to choose